 - Coal port proposal defeated: RE Sources sounded the alarm on the proposed Gateway Pacific Terminal project in 2011– what would have been North America’s largest coal export facility.
 Following the leadership of Lummi Nation, we mobilized communities across our region and the project was cancelled in 2016.

-- Helped secure temporary moratoria on new coal, oil and gas terminals and capacity: Following GPT’s defeat, RE Sources has safeguarded against the growing threat of new or expanding fossil fuel facilities and shipments in the Salish Sea by working with allies to pass a moratorium on new facilities in Whatcom County while we advocate for land-use rules that are safer for communities and local waterways.
+- Secured temporary moratoria on new coal, oil and gas terminals and capacity: Following GPT’s defeat, RE Sources has safeguarded against the growing threat of new or expanding fossil fuel facilities and shipments in the Salish Sea by working with allies to pass a moratorium on new facilities in Whatcom County while we advocated for land-use rules that are safer for communities and local waterways.

 Expanding environmental education and green schools

 Through our Sustainable Schools program, we have spearheaded innovative educational programs that provide teachers with resources and staffing to get students outside and thinking critically about their impact.
 In recent years, this has included:

 - Environmental education in more than 40 schools and 7 districts in our region each year.

 - Reached approximately 4,500 students each year.

 - Helped create and certify 97 green classrooms in the 2018 – 2019 school year, leaving students more empowered to conserve water and energy, and reduce their waste.